vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 ---
 layout: post
-title: Taming the wild JSon - How to use JPath in Peakboard scripts
+title: Taming JSON - How to use JPath in Peakboard scripts
 date: 2023-03-01 02:00:00 +0200
 tags: api basics
 image: /assets/2024-03-07/title.png
 read_more_links:
-  - name: JPath lib on github (check out the readme for interesting details)
+  - name: JPath library on github (check out the README for interesting details)
     url: https://github.com/atifaziz/JSONPath
 downloads:
   - name: JSonJPathExamples.pbmx
     url: /assets/2024-03-07/JSonJPathExamples.pbmx
 ---

-JSon is the number one data format in any modern web and cloud environment.
+JSON is the number one data format in any modern web and cloud environment.
 We often have to deal with it as part of a Peakboard application, for example when calling an API and processing the result.
-A common way to process the JSon string is not to do any basic string operations to extract the needed data from the payload, but rather to use a so called JPath expression.
-This JPath is a string describing the way to find the needed data within the JSon string.
+A common way to process the JSON string is not to do any basic string operations to extract the needed data from the payload, but rather to use a so called JPath expression.
+This JPath is a string describing the way to find the needed data within the JSON string.
 It sounds much more complicated than it is.
 That's why we use this article to show how to use JPath by examples.
 The logic how it works will be pretty clear then.
-The JSon string we're referring to in our examples is shown below.
+The JSON string we're referring to in our examples is shown below.
 It represents a simple purchase order with a order header and two order items.
 The order items are arranged in a so called array.

 {% highlight json %}
 {